legalstart/formulas/README.md

-Write business rules in Yaml+Python and get propoer testing of it.
+Write business rules in Yaml+Python and get proper testing of it.